moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/PAPER-DRAFT.md

 ## 6. Limitations

-- **PM-only truth.** All transport truths come from our own particle-mesh integrator.
-It is time-converged (0.008-voxel shift under step doubling, E10) and grid-checked at 256³, but a cross-check against an external high-resolution simulation (e.g. a Quijote snapshot) is pending and would guard against force-softening biases shared by truth and models.
+- **PM-only truth, externally checked at one configuration.** All transport truths come from our own particle-mesh integrator: time-converged (0.008-voxel shift under step doubling, E10), grid-checked at 256³, and validated against Arepo on the CAMELS CV_0 box (median matched-ID offset 0.41 h⁻¹Mpc; r ≥ 0.94 for k ≤ 1.3 h Mpc⁻¹, E12).
+Residual caveat: the external check covers one box size and cosmology; PM force softening still suppresses small-scale amplitudes (T ≈ 0.86–0.92 at the checked scales), a bias partially shared between truth and models.
 - **EdS-primary.** The primary calibration and most experiments use Einstein–de Sitter expansion; ΛCDM is verified at one configuration (Ωm = 0.31, 3 seeds) with matching numbers, consistent with a growth-factor-parametrised term, but no broader cosmology scan was run.
 - **One-shot damping.** The model damps at *first* shell-crossing only; multi-stream interiors are out of scope by design.
 The residual error at the web (5.5–6 voxels even at the oracle bound) is post-crossing physics that no first-crossing rule can represent; do not interpret model positions within ~2 voxels of density peaks as resolved halo structure.
 - **BBKS spectrum.** Initial conditions use the BBKS transfer function rather than a Boltzmann-code spectrum; the mechanism measurement should be insensitive to this, but absolute numbers may shift.